 Strategic Partnerships Develop relationships with AI tool providers offering:

-Companies like McKinsey and Deloitte report that participants receiving structured post-session support are 5x more likely to achieve meaningful AI implementation within six months.
+Participants who receive structured post-session support are dramatically more likely to achieve meaningful AI implementation within six months.
+The session itself is the catalyst; the follow-up determines whether anything actually changes.

 Measurement and Iteration Track long-term metrics to improve future sessions: